modxorg/Docs/en/building-sites/elements/templates.md

 </body>
 ```

-These tags are like normal MODx tags, in that they can have [output filters](building-sites/tag-syntax/output-filters) "Input and Output Filters (Output Modifiers)") applied to them.
+These tags are like normal MODX tags, in that they can have [output filters](building-sites/tag-syntax/output-filters) "Input and Output Filters (Output Modifiers)") applied to them.
 For example, say we wanted to display the "introtext" field on a right navbar, but strip any HTML tags from it, and only display the first 400 characters - and if longer, add an ellipsis (...):

 ``` html
 <div id="rightbar">